Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps/UAT-Data-Workload-for-Smart-Parking-Syntetic-Case.md

 services has been deployed and running.
 # Provision IoT Devices
 1. Check if **iotdevices** container has been created for **stcpddatauatwe01** storage account.
 If not, [run the script](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=1704) to create it.
+1. Update the secret **iotdevstorage** stored in **kv-cpd-data-uat-we-01** with **stcpddatauatwe03** connection string.
+The value is use by telemetry data simulator to get the connection strings to all devices.
 1. Create a SAS authentication credential for **iotdevices** container.
 ![image.png](/.attachments/image-3c1bd61d-c085-4a21-b851-230a45d76dc3.png)
 and update the script **IoTDevicesGetConnstringUat-cli.ps1**